pusateri/draft-pusateri-dnsop-update-timeout/README.md

    restrictions on the record type but implementations in authoritative servers will likely do so for policy and security reasons.

-   If the represented record is of type ANY, the TIMEOUT instance is valid for all types under the same owner name and class.
-In this
+   QTYPEs and Meta-TYPEs (see Section 3.1 of [RFC6895]) MUST NOT be used as represented record type.

-Pusateri & Wattenberg   Expires January 24, 2020                [Page 4]
+Pusateri & Wattenberg   Expires January 25, 2020                [Page 4]

 Internet-Draft           TIMEOUT Resource Record               July 2019

-   case, NO METHOD (see Section 4.3.1) SHALL be used as method identifier.

 4.2.
 Represented Record Count

    The Represented Record Count is a 8-bit value that specifies the number of records of the specified record type with this expiry time.

-   An RR Count of zero indicates that it is not necessary to represent any records in the list.
+   A count of zero indicates that it is not necessary to represent any records in the list.
 This is a shortcut notation meaning all resource records with the same owner name, class, and record type use the same Expiry Time.
 When the Represented Record Count is 0, the Method Identifer is set to NO METHOD (0) on transmission and ignored on reception.
+A primary server MUST NOT install a TIMEOUT record with No Method/No Count at the same time that a TIMEOUT record exists for the same owner name, class, and type with a non-zero record count.
+Either all records MUST match the No Method/No Count shorthand syntax or they MUST all be included in the Represented RDATA list of one or more TIMEOUT records.

    In the unlikely event that the Represented Record Count exceeds 255 which is the largest number representable in 8 bits, multiple